MakeSchool-Tutorials/Tip-Calculator-Swift4/P1-Design-Breakdown/content.md

 ![Tip Input Outline](assets/tip_input_outline.png)

-As with the header view, we'll break down this group of UI components into it's individual components.
+As with the header view, we'll break down this group of UI components into its individual components.

 ### UILabel